Deep-Mind-Hive/3DImaging-Medical_Lidar_Seismic_Satellite_3DScanning/README_Seismic_3D_DataProcessing.md

  This post is mostly to share back with the community what I’ve learned in my playground session with [Kerry-3D Seismic data](https://wiki.seg.org/wiki/Kerry-3D).

 Kerry-3D is collection of Data provided by the New Zealand Crown Minerals is a prestack migrated final volume.
 The volume is 1 GBytes.
 All data are time migrated.

 Please refer to the

 NOTEBOOK  -

 This notebook aims at presenting a simple example of relative seismic inversion.
-This notebook uses both the Kerry3D data and the [Volve data](https://www.equinor.com/no/how-and-why/digitalisation-in-our-dna/volve-field-data-village-download.html) as input data to our inversion and we will leverage the open-source segyio and pylops libraries to accomplish our task as follows:
+This notebook uses both the [Kerry3D data](https://wiki.seg.org/wiki/Kerry-3D) and the [Volve data](https://www.equinor.com/no/how-and-why/digitalisation-in-our-dna/volve-field-data-village-download.html) as input data to our inversion and we will leverage the open-source [segyio](https://pypi.org/project/segyio/) along with [pylops](https://pypi.org/project/pylops/) libraries to accomplish our task as follows:

-  - Data is read from SEG-Y file using segyio (note that for the Volve data we will have to deal with irregular geometry)
+  - Data is read from SEG-Y file using [segyio](https://pypi.org/project/segyio/)  (note that for the Volve data we will have to deal with irregular geometry)
   - Relative seismic inversion is applied by means of pylops.avo.poststack.PoststackInversion
   - Inverted data is saved back to SEG-Y file using segyio